sushilbang/sushilbang/README.md

-- 👋 Hi, I’m @sushilbang
+- 👋 Hi, I’m Sushil

 <!---
 sushilbang/sushilbang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.